Take-Two Interactive Software (NASDAQ:TTWO) Releases Q4 2024 Earnings Guidance

 Insider Activity

-In other news, Director Michael Sheresky sold 244 shares of Take-Two Interactive Software stock in a transaction on Friday, November 24th.
-The stock was sold at an average price of $156.40, for a total value of $38,161.60.
-Following the transaction, the director now owns 63,905 shares in the company, valued at approximately $9,994,742.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-In related news, Director Michael Sheresky sold 244 shares of the business’s stock in a transaction on Friday, November 24th.
-The stock was sold at an average price of $156.40, for a total transaction of $38,161.60.
-Following the sale, the director now owns 63,905 shares in the company, valued at approximately $9,994,742.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, insider Daniel P. Emerson sold 638 shares of the business’s stock in a transaction on Wednesday, December 6th.
-The stock was sold at an average price of $157.80, for a total value of $100,676.40.
-Following the sale, the insider now owns 130,868 shares in the company, valued at approximately $20,650,970.40.
+In other news, CEO Strauss Zelnick sold 8,000 shares of the business’s stock in a transaction that occurred on Wednesday, December 6th.
+The shares were sold at an average price of $157.15, for a total value of $1,257,200.00.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+In related news, Director Michael Sheresky sold 244 shares of the company’s stock in a transaction that occurred on Friday, November 24th.
+The shares were sold at an average price of $156.40, for a total transaction of $38,161.60.
+Following the sale, the director now directly owns 63,905 shares of the company’s stock, valued at approximately $9,994,742.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+Also, CEO Strauss Zelnick sold 8,000 shares of the company’s stock in a transaction on Wednesday, December 6th.
+The stock was sold at an average price of $157.15, for a total value of $1,257,200.00.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 31,488 shares of company stock worth $4,966,793.
-Insiders own 1.37% of the company’s stock.
+In the last 90 days, insiders have sold 31,488 shares of company stock valued at $4,966,793.
+1.37% of the stock is currently owned by company insiders.

 Institutional Investors Weigh In On Take-Two Interactive Software

-A number of hedge funds and other institutional investors have recently bought and sold shares of TTWO.
-Vanguard Group Inc. raised its stake in Take-Two Interactive Software by 1.0% during the 1st quarter.
-Vanguard Group Inc. now owns 12,458,920 shares of the company’s stock worth $1,915,435,000 after buying an additional 118,028 shares during the period.
-BlackRock Inc. increased its holdings in Take-Two Interactive Software by 1.5% during the 1st quarter.
-BlackRock Inc. now owns 12,311,580 shares of the company’s stock worth $1,468,771,000 after purchasing an additional 182,016 shares in the last quarter.
-State Street Corp increased its holdings in Take-Two Interactive Software by 2.8% during the 1st quarter.
-State Street Corp now owns 7,016,407 shares of the company’s stock worth $836,988,000 after purchasing an additional 192,805 shares in the last quarter.
-Geode Capital Management LLC increased its holdings in Take-Two Interactive Software by 2.8% during the 1st quarter.
-Geode Capital Management LLC now owns 3,433,813 shares of the company’s stock worth $408,781,000 after purchasing an additional 94,906 shares in the last quarter.
-Finally, Capital World Investors bought a new stake in Take-Two Interactive Software during the 1st quarter worth approximately $513,164,000.
-Institutional investors own 89.95% of the company’s stock.
+Large investors have recently bought and sold shares of the stock.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS increased its position in shares of Take-Two Interactive Software by 6.7% in the 1st quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 15,443 shares of the company’s stock valued at $2,374,000 after purchasing an additional 971 shares during the last quarter.
+Yousif Capital Management LLC increased its position in shares of Take-Two Interactive Software by 1.8% in the 1st quarter.
+Yousif Capital Management LLC now owns 16,817 shares of the company’s stock valued at $2,585,000 after purchasing an additional 300 shares during the last quarter.
+Raymond James Trust N.A. purchased a new position in Take-Two Interactive Software in the first quarter valued at $206,000.
+Dimensional Fund Advisors LP increased its holdings in shares of Take-Two Interactive Software by 1.1% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 512,184 shares of the company’s stock valued at $78,757,000 after acquiring an additional 5,382 shares during the last quarter.
+Finally, Blair William & Co.
+IL increased its holdings in shares of Take-Two Interactive Software by 3.2% in the 1st quarter.
+Blair William & Co.
+IL now owns 41,602 shares of the company’s stock valued at $6,396,000 after acquiring an additional 1,289 shares during the last quarter.
+Hedge funds and other institutional investors own 89.95% of the company’s stock.

 Take-Two Interactive Software Company Profile